-REVIEW OF INSTRUCTION MATERIALS AND ACTIVITIES
+INSTRUCTIONAL MATERIALS AND ACTIVITIES

 Parents have the right to review any instructional materials being used in the school.
 They also may observe instruction in any class, particularly those dealing with instruction in health and sex education.
-Any parent who wishes to review materials or observe instruction must contact the Principal prior to coming to the school.
-A parent or adult student has the right to:
+Any parent who wishes to review materials or observe instruction must contact the principal prior to coming to the school.
+Parents' rights to review teaching materials and instructional activities are subject to reasonable restrictions and limits.